TunaLobster/ardupilot_wiki/dev/source/docs/building-for-qualcomm-snapdragon-flight-kit.rst

    ArduPilot no longer supports Qualcomm Snapdragon Flight Kit.

-This article shows how to build ArduPilot for :ref:`Qualcomm® Snapdragon Flight™ Kit (Developer’s Edition) <copter:common-qualcomm-snapdragon-flight-kit>` with *Make* on Linux.
+This article shows how to build ArduPilot for :ref:`Qualcomm® Snapdragon Flight™ Kit (Developer’s Edition) <common-qualcomm-snapdragon-flight-kit>` with *Make* on Linux.

 .. warning::